Academy and College of Philadelphia

-The Academy and College of Philadelphia (1749-1791) was a boys' school and men's college in Philadelphia, Colony of Pennsylvania.
+The Academy and College of Philadelphia (1749–1791) was a boys' school and men's college in Philadelphia in the colonial-era Province of Pennsylvania.

 Founded in 1749 by a group of local notables that included Benjamin Franklin, the Academy of Philadelphia began as a private secondary school, occupying a former religious school building at the southwest corner of 4th and Arch Streets.
 The academy taught reading, writing, and arithmetic to both paying and charity students.
 The College of Philadelphia was founded in 1755, when the academy's charter was amended to allow the granting of advanced academic degrees.
 The Medical School of the College of Philadelphia, founded in 1765, was the first medical school in North America.

-The College of Philadelphia merged with the University of the State of Pennsylvania in 1791, to form the University of Pennsylvania.
+In 1791, the College of Philadelphia merged with the University of the State of Pennsylvania, to form the present-day University of Pennsylvania.